-Whether treatment, referral to a specialist or admission to hospital: the medical advice hotline is your first port of call.
+Whether treatment, referral to a specialist or admission to hospital, the Telemedicine Centre is your first port of call.
 The suggested treatment is only a recommendation.
-You get to decide how you wish to proceed.
+You should decide for yourself how you wish to proceed.

 The benefits are the same for all basic insurance models.
 With the PREMED-24 insurance model, we will reimburse you the following benefits after deduction of the statutory co-payment (deductible/excess/hospital cost contribution).